 The SNOLAB underground laboratory has 5,000 m2 of clean space, of which 3,100 m2 is experimental cavern space.
 SNOLAB has an additional 2,600 m2 excavated outside the clean room used for the service infrastructure and material transportation and storage.
 The clean underground spaces have painted concrete floors and shotcreted walls which are painted with a radon-blocking paint.
 Outside the clean space, drift walls are bolted and screened.
 The material handling area immediately outside the laboratory entrance has concrete pads to facilitate bringing material into the lab, and other areas have bare gravel on the drift floors.

-SNOLAB has five main experimental areas underground.
+SNOLAB has four main experimental areas underground.
 The SNO cavern, Cryopit, and Cube Hall are experimental caverns for large experiments, and the Ladder Labs are drift areas for small and medium-sized experiments.
 The Cryopit is designed for an experiment using a large volume of cryogenic liquid and is isolated from the rest of the laboratory for safety in the event of a cryogen leak.
 There is a chemistry lab and low background counting lab underground which both support the large experiments and take advantage of the unique research environment for other explorations.

 In addition to experimental spaces, the underground facility has control rooms, plants, and storage areas to support experiments, a clean machine shop, laundry facilities, a meeting room, and lunchroom/refuge for personnel.
 Outside of the cleanroom facility, additional space houses the air handling units (filters and chillers), generator, and waste treatment plant.